 Losing weight can be difficult.
 People who want to lose weight are told by doctors to safely reduce their calorie intake and exercise regularly.
-For people who are overweight and/or obese, following this regimen can be an incredibly difficult leading to them to want to give up.
-An option known to not only help patients lose weight but keep the weight off is a gastric sleeve surgery.
+For people who are overweight and/or obese, following this regimen can be incredibly difficult, making some people want to give up.
+An option is known to not only help patients lose weight but keep the weight off is gastric sleeve surgery in Miami.

 A gastric sleeve can also reduce the amount of ghrelin the stomach produces.
 Ghrelin is known as the hunger hormone therefore a decrease in the hormone can reduce hunger in the patient to further support their weight loss journey.